Blockery-io/public_code/pubsub/python/README.md

 See your organization dashboard for getting the subscribe key, auth key, and channel.

-## Setup
+## Usage

-Modify `docker-compose.yml` by inserting appropriate values for the following environment variables:
+Bring it up by replacing the placeholder values in the below command with your real values:

+`SUBSCRIBE_KEY=yoursubscribekey UUID=youruuid AUTH_KEY=pubnubkey CHANNEL_NAME=yourchannelname docker-compose up
+`
+Explanation of the env vars:

       SUBSCRIBE_KEY: "yourkey" (Get this on your org dashboard)
       UUID: "youruuid" (An arbitrary value you can set to identify your app.
 Set to anything)
       AUTH_KEY: "authkey" (Generate one of these via the Generate Token PubNub at https://app.blockery.io/organizations)
       CHANNEL_NAME: "12345_request_results" (Get this on your org dashboard)

-## Usage

-After setting up the env vars, bring it up:

-`docker-compose up
-`

 You will now see message streamed to the console when you make use of the public API at blockery.io